Nelson Sigelman

 One night we got talking about Roberto Germani, an Island fly fisherman and character who had died that year.
 What do I mean by “character?”

-One day, I ran into Roberto, and he described watching bait and bass under little bridge.
+I ran into Roberto, and he described watching bait and bass under little bridge.
 He got the idea to eat some of the bait, little silversides, I recall, to see what the fish experienced.
 He then learned what cormorants instinctively know: that it is essential to eat the bait so its little fins slide and do not snag going down one’s gullet.
 Roberto, who believed strongly in catch and release, survived that experience.

 Initially, prizes were given to top finishers.
 Catch counts were on an honor system.
 Paul Fersen of Orvis, the Vermont company built on fly fishing, added his considerable support with no conditions or requests for recognition.
 Over the years, other individuals, groups and companies also donated prizes.

-The change added greatly to the excitement of the awards breakfast and ceremony.
-Now we pull registration forms out of a box, and a fisherman may not catch a fish all night and still walk away with a new fly reel.
+As the contest gained popularity, we made changes and presented only plaques, not prizes to the top finishers.
+Now, we pull registration forms out of a box, and a fisherman may not catch a fish all night and still walk away with a new fly reel.

 Sadly, the club also added two new prize categories to remember Island fishermen.
 We added the Sonny and Joey Beaulieu Trophy for the fisherman who catches the largest striped bass and releases it.
 In 1993 Sonny and Joey Beaulieu, father and son, died in a boating accident with Fred Loud and Fred’s son Adam.

-For thirty years, honesty, camaraderie, and conservation have underpinned the tournament.
 Recognizing concerns over catch-and-release mortality, we have modified the rules and changed the focus from high fish tallies to a fish quota—the first team to fill its quota wins.

 The fish quota is four fish per angler for teams of three members or less.
 Three fish per angler for teams of four or more fishermen.
 The twist is that each member of a team must catch his or her own quota for the team to qualify.